tanner-bruce/redis_killer/README.md

 * `-p, --port`, - port to use to connect to redis [default: 6379]
 * `-r, --requests` - total number of requests to make across all workers
 * `-s, --size` - number of bytes to set on they key per request
+* `-m, --metrics-port` - address to listen on for prometheus metrics server